Aggressive investing and saving for a home don’t mix

 Like father like son.
 A recent Me and My TFSA profile generated a lot of interest and here’s another part to the story, the son.
 Cordell is a 21-year-old university student at the University of Saskatchewan.
 He’s doing an undergrad degree in science and hopes to one day specialize in medical tech research.
 Cordell still remembers the day he got interested in stocks.
 “It was 2010 and my big brother Derek and I had gone to the bank with my dad,” says Cordell.
 “I had gift money in my savings account as well as some money from my part-time job refereeing.
 That’s when my dad introduced us to stocks and the potential for bigger compounding gains.”

-In fact, in 2010 Cordell’s only investments were in GICs and he distinctly remembers his dad openly wondering why they were investing in GICs if they were only getting 0.5% returns.
+In fact, in 2010 Cordell’s only investments were in GICs and he distinctly remembers his dad openly wondering why they were investing in with GIC rates were only getting 0.5% returns.
 “He then walked me through his stock investments and showed me the dividend returns he was getting, as well as the capital appreciation and even at that young age I could see that stocks offered the best potential for big gains over time. ”So in 2010 he switched to stock investing with an in-trust account, starting with $1,953.

 Canadian Companies: 44.6%